Bait 3D: Reception

 Margaret Pomeranz rated the film 3.5/5 stars and said it would appeal to a specific genre audience, while David Stratton rated it 2.5/5 stars and criticized the film for not investing the audience in its characters.
 Others, such as Jake Wilson of The Age, saw it as a film that is somewhat enjoyable on the basis of being an "awful" film.

-Sequel
+Related film

-Production of a sequel called Deep Water, about a plane en route from China to Australia crashing in the Pacific Ocean, was scrapped in March 2014 due to "uncomfortable similarities" to the disappearance of Malaysia Airlines Flight 370.
+Production of a sequel called Deep Water, about a plane en route from China to Australia crashing in the Pacific Ocean, was scrapped in 2014 due to "uncomfortable similarities" to the disappearance of Malaysia Airlines Flight 370.
+In 2023, musician Gene Simmons and film producer Gary Hamilton co-founded Simmons/Hamilton Productions, a branch of Hamilton's production company Arclight Films; it was subsequently announced that Deep Water would be revived to serve as the company's first project and won't be connected to Bait 3D.
+Directed by Renny Harlin and starring Aaron Eckhart and Ben Kingsley, the film was released in May 2026.

-In May 2023 however, it was announced Gene Simmons along with Arclight Films' chairman Gary Hamilton had formed Simmons/Hamilton Prods with the first film from the company being the previously shelved Deep Water with Renny Harlin set to direct.
-By December of that year, Aaron Eckhart and Ben Kingsley were shooting scenes on the film in Gran Canaria with prior shooting done in New Zealand.